 The Bahamas Islands have been attracting day-trippers and snowbirds year-round.
 Located off the coast of Florida, these islands are the perfect getaway adventure for many.
 With its tropical weather, historical culture, and delicious seafood, there is something for everyone here.
 Are you looking for pristine white sand beaches paired with turquoise blue waters?
 You are in a treat at Nassau and Paradise Island!

-The 4-Day Weekend in the Bahamas:
+4-Day trip to the Bahamas:

 Where to Go, Eat, and Play